corbin1988/marketing/README.md

 - Where do they buy. when, and how much do they buy?
 - What are the buyer's preferences and needs?
 - Are customers loyal?
 Can long term relationships be built?

+### What product or service you'll be selling

+An important aspect of market analysis is to ensure that the product or service meets the market (customers) needs.
+Product or service focus must be the customer.

+Issues to address are:

+**Your Products**

+- Are they unique, eye appealing?
+- Better designed. higher quality?
+- What sizes, any packaging?
+- Must you offer a guarantee?
+- What will your return policy be?
+- Must you stock parts for service?
+- Specifications: key features, relative to what prosepectives are buying.
+- What are the current trends, what stage of maturity is the product life cycle at?
+- What regulations apply to your product or service?
+- What packaging is required?

 ## Data Collection Methods